How to get PEFC chain of custody certified

 Check the PEFC Chain of Custody standard version

 In January 2020, PEFC published the latest versions of the PEFC Chain of Custody (ST 2002) and PEFC Trademarks (ST 2001) standards.
-These standards entered into force on 14 February 2020, with an 24-month transition period.
-This means that until 14 February 2022, there are two versions of the PEFC Chain of Custody standard: the latest version from 2020 and the older version from 2013.
+These standards entered into force on 14 February 2020, with a 30-month transition period.
+This means that until 14 August 2022, there are two versions of the PEFC Chain of Custody standard: the latest version from 2020 and the older version from 2013.
 At this time, it is possible to be certified against either standard version.

 Before starting to fulfil the PEFC chain of custody requirements, you need to choose which standard version you wish to be certified against.
 When making this decision, please take into consideration that certification bodies cannot provide certification services for the latest version until they have trained their auditors and adapted their procedures.

 Fulfil the requirements

 In order to obtain PEFC chain of custody certification, you need to fulfil certain key requirements.